semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 ##### channels

 The `channels` property holds a list of strings.
-Each string value is the name of a Slack channel.
+Each string item is the name of a Slack channel.

 ## An example